cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/about.md

     opened for more than seven days.
 The only way to circumvent this is to install CloudpilotEmu as a homescreen app (on iOS) or to add it to the dock (Safari).

+-   Safari: On rare occasions there have been issues with Safari handling CloudpilotEmu's service worker.
+Symptoms of this are either repeated (bogus) update notifications without the "New version..." dialog on reload, or the app not updating to the most recent version.

+    If you suspect this is happening to you, go to the "About" tab, scroll down and select the "reset worker" link at the bottom of the page.
 :::

 ### Emulation issues